swipswaps/objectiv-analytics/modelhub/README.md

 # Objectiv Analysis

 ## Start modeling with Objectiv
-If you want to use Objectiv Modelhub install the package from Pypi as follows:
+If you want to use the open model hub, install the package from Pypi as follows:
 ```bash
 pip install objectiv_modelhub
 ```
-You are now ready to use Objectiv ModelHub.
+You are now ready to use the model hub.
 Either through your own notebooks/code or through our examples.

 ### Examples
 We have some example notebooks in the